mideML/Classifier/README.md

 # Category Classifier

-This directory contains a category classifier project using Amazon reviews.
+This directory contains a category classifier project using a reviews dataset.
 The aim of this project is to accurately classify the input data into various categories depending on its content.

 Getting Started